cheesegrits/filament-google-maps/README.md

 The map widget can be used either in the Filament Admin panel (see Filament docs), or standalone as a normal Livewire component.

-Here is An example of using the widget on a front end dashboard.
-Create a component somewhere in your Livewire folder, like ./Http/Livewire/Widgets/Dealerships.php, which extends the FilamentGoogleMapsWidget class:
+Here is an example of using the widget on a front end dashboard.
+Create a component somewhere in your Livewire folder, like ./Http/Livewire/Widgets/Dealerships.php, which extends the FilamentGoogleMapsWidget class.

 ```php
 <?php